CaliCastle/TooDoo/Pods/NewPopMenu/README.md

 - Full customization (icons, fonts, colors, background, styles, corners, height, status bar... you name it).

-- Swipe gesture control.
+- Pan gesture control. (like 3D touch shortcuts on apps in home screen)

-- Haptics enabled for selection or swipe gesture.
+- Haptics enabled for selection or pan gesture.

-## 📱 Demo / Example
+## <a name="demo"></a> 📱 Demo / Example

 #### Download or fork the repo and open the given `Example` Xcode project to try it out yourself!